Skip to main content

 • How will you support businesses like mine with the cost of employing people?

-It’s really important that you ask to get a photo with the candidate and share it on social media using the hashtag #MyLocalShop.
+It’s really important that you ask to get a photo with your MP and share it on social media using the hashtag #MyLocalShop.

 Why Local Shops Matter